Tech Content

 8 minutes

-According to Juniper’s research1 blockchain will become critical for all financial institutions working to automate banking processes.
-Banks and financial institutions could save up to $27 billion per year by 2030 as compliance costs continue to rise in North American and European markets.
+According to Juniper's research1 blockchain will become critical for all financial institutions working to automate banking processes.
+Banks and financial institutions could save up to $27 billion annually by 2030 as compliance costs continue to rise in North American and European markets.

-In this article, we want to examine why blockchain-based smart contracts are important for the future of finance and how they can be used to automate business processes.
+In this article, we examine why blockchain-based smart contracts are essential for the future of finance and how they can automate business processes.

 What Is a Blockchain-Based Smart Contract?